Travelling to Indonesia?

 Here’s a quick comparison between some of the best multi-currency cards in Singapore:

-YouTrip | Revolut | Wise | Amaze | Trust | |
+| YouTrip | Revolut | Wise | Amaze | Trust | |

-FX Fees | No fees | On weekdays: No fees apply if you’re within your plan’s fair usage limit On weekends: 1% fee applies regardless of your plan | From 0.26% *fee varies by currency | No fees for FX transactions ✅ 1% domestic fee for SGD transactions | No fees |
+| FX Fees | No fees | On weekdays: No fees apply if you’re within your plan’s fair usage limit On weekends: 1% fee applies regardless of your plan | Currency conversion fee: From 0.26% *fee varies by currency | No fees for FX transactions ✅ 1% domestic fee for SGD transactions | No fees |

-ATM Withdrawal Fees | Up to S$400 free monthly ATM withdrawals A 2% fee is imposed thereafter | Free monthly withdrawals of up to S$350 / 5 withdrawals A 2% fee is imposed thereafter | Free monthly withdrawals of up to S$350 / 2 or less withdrawals A 1.75% fee is imposed thereafter | A 2% fee is imposed on all amounts withdrawn | None |
+| ATM Withdrawal Fees | Up to S$400 free monthly ATM withdrawals A 2% fee is imposed thereafter | Free monthly withdrawals of up to S$350 / 5 withdrawals A 2% fee is imposed thereafter | From 1 May 2026: Free withdrawals up to S$100/month.
+1.75% fee on amounts exceeding S$100. | Daily withdrawal limit: S$1,000 (incl. fees) | None |

-Indonesia ATM safety tips
+Indonesia ATM Safety Tips

 - Use ATMs inside malls or bank branches